2014 United States Senate elections: Montana

 Six-term incumbent Democrat Max Baucus, the longest-serving senator in Montana's history, had been re-elected with 73% of the vote in 2008.
 Baucus announced on April 23, 2013, that he would retire in 2014, rather than seek re-election to a seventh term.
 Baucus was appointed as the United States Ambassador to China, leading him to resign from the Senate in February 2014.

 Following Baucus's confirmation as ambassador, Governor Steve Bullock appointed the Lieutenant Governor John Walsh to fill the vacant senate seat.
-Former lieutenant governor John Bohlinger was defeated by Walsh in the Democratic primary.
-Amid controversy over alleged plagiarism in a 2007 research paper, Walsh pulled out of the race.
+Walsh went on to defeat former lieutenant governor John Bohlinger in the Democratic primary, but later pulled out of the race amid controversy over alleged plagiarism in a 2007 research paper.
 The Montana Democratic Party held a special nominating convention on August 16 to choose a replacement for Walsh.
 First-term state representative Amanda Curtis won the nomination, thereby becoming the new Democratic nominee.

 Congressman Steve Daines won the Republican nomination over state Representative Champ Edmunds of Missoula and David Leaser of Kalispell.